MarcusPierson803/osticket-prereqs/README.md

 ![image](https://github.com/MarcusPierson803/osticket-prereqs/assets/124591430/e587200e-9bda-45f4-906b-7f291cb17a38)

 Lastly is the box to install MySQL 5.5.62.
+Accept the agreement, then we will do a typical setup for the installation.

+Above are gthe steps to install